 Certified Addiction Specialist

-Training in Applied Existential Psychotherapy, Group Therapy, CBT.
-Clinical Pastoral Education, Sensorimotor Therapy and Horticultural Therapy
+Training in Applied Existential Psychotherapy, Group Therapy, CBT, Sensorimotor Therapy and Horticultural Therapy

 My interest began in college when working with emotionally disturbed children.
 Later in life as a minister, with so many coming to me for mental health services, I wanted more than spiritual training.
 To supplement my M.Div., I was trained and certified in several mental health practices.
 Watching the healing process in more depth as body, mind, and spirit in action, I made a commitment to offering practical therapy using a blend of Eastern and Western psychotherapeutic approaches.